Dolores Albarracín, Ph.D.

 - Director, Science of Science Communication Division, Annenberg Public Policy Center

 Dolores Albarracín studies the impact of communication and persuasion on human behavior and the formation of beliefs, attitudes, and goals, particularly those that are socially beneficial.
-In addition to an interest in basic attitudinal processes, she is interested in finding ways of intervening to promote public health.
+In addition to an interest in basic attitudinal processes, she is interested in finding ways of intervening to promote positive social interactions and public policies.

 Albarracín was the 2018 inaugural recipient of the Award for Outstanding Scientific Contributions to Research on Attitudes and Social Influence and the 2020 Diener Award to Outstanding Mid-Career Contributions in Social Psychology from the Society for Personality and Social Psychology.
 She is also the 2019 recipient of the Avant-Garde Award, National Institute of Drug Abuse, which supports individual scientists of exceptional creativity who propose high-impact, bold basic research that will open new areas of HIV/AIDS research and/or lead to new avenues for prevention and treatment of HIV/AIDS among people who use drugs.
 She has been elected President of the Society for Personality and Social Psychology and is a fellow of the Society for Experimental Social Psychology, the Society for Personality and Social Psychology, the American Psychological Association, the Association for Psychological Science, and the Society for Health Psychology.
 She was Editor-in-chief of Psychological Bulletin between 2014 and 2020.